- County Human Services

 Youth Development Center

-The staff at YDC embrace the Sanctuary Model as our method for helping clients and their families through this difficult time in their lives.
+The staff at YDC embraces the Sanctuary Model as our method for helping clients and their families through this difficult time in their lives.
 We recognize that each child is unique and brings with them a past that has included trauma.
-Staff also believe that the disruption of the home setting and separation of parent and child causes additional trauma.
+Staff also believes that the disruption of the home setting and separation of parent and child causes additional trauma.
 We’re here to support our clients and families towards a better future.

 The community outreach partnership between the York County Sheriff's Office and York County Youth Development Center (YDC) (Shelter Unit) began in May 2009.
 With the partnership between both agencies, the program was able to expand its impact on the youth and on the community.

 Through this initiative, YDC Shelter residents are taken from the building into the community to engage in community service, educational events, networking, and recreational events.
 Most of the outings concentrate on community service including graffiti removal, litter pickup/street sweeping, serving food at the Rescue Mission, and assisting with special projects and community events.